gpeterson406/Greenwood_Book/_book/08-multipleLinearRegression.md

     are also limited to students who stayed in school long enough to get a *GPA* from their first year of college at this university.

-\indent The model seems to valid and have predictors with small p-values, but note how much of the variation is not explained by the model.
-It only explains 21.22% of the variation in the responses.
+\indent The model seems to be valid and have predictors with small p-values, but note how much of the variation is not explained by the model.
+It only explains 21.22% \index{R-squared} of the variation in the responses.
 So we found evidence that these variables are useful in predicting the responses, but are they useful enough to use for decisions on admitting students?
 By quantifying the size of the estimated results, we can add to the information about how potentially useful this model might be.
 The estimated MLR model is

 $$\widehat{\text{FYGPA}}_i=0.00737+0.0254\cdot\text{SATV}_i